State-Independent Quantum Key Distribution with Two-Way Classical Communication: Introduction

+Security of these protocols has extensively been investigated.
+BB84 has been proven secure for trusted devices with the assumption that quantum physics holds \cite{Shor00}, and due to the uncertainty principle \cite{Koashi06}.
+It has also been shown that a key distilled from correlations violating a Bell-type inequality is secure against a supraquantum eavesdropper limited only by the no-signalling condition \cite{Barr05,Acin06,Scar06}.
+Such protocols rely on entangled qubit pairs being shared with both parties beforehand.
+Indeed it is the monogamy of spatial correlations that ensures secure communication between parties \cite{Pawl10}.
+Correlations revealed by sequential measurements are polygamous, or monogamous in a weaker sense \cite{Nowa17, Shen17}.
+Yet, an augmentation with a time-like version of the Bell inequality protects against a weakness BB84 appears to have \cite{Shen17}: susceptibility when an eavesdropper introduces higher dimensional ``cheat states".

+At the heart of these secure protocols and variations thereof lie the generation and manipulation of quantum states.
 The preparation of quantum states is in itself a vast area of study, prone to obstacles such as decoherence \cite{Fuji00}.
 While the ideal experimental scenario involves the preparation of a quantum system in a pure state, the reality is that the state inevitably interacts with its environment to evolve into more of a statistical mixture of pure states, or a mixed state.
 In this manner, quantum information is irreversibly leaked.
+While advances in quantum optics hope to curb this leakage (see \cite{Sera12} and citations therein), applications that are state-independent would eliminate the need for complex processes to prepare and manipulate quantum states.

+Apart from the matters of security and quantum state preparation, increasing the key rate is an important goal.
+The key rate is the ratio of the length of the final secure key to the length of the raw key.
+Making use of two-way classical communication during the information reconciliation stage has been shown to not only be secure \cite{Gotte03, Kraus07}, but to also increase this key rate \cite{Wata07}.

+The protocol proposed in this paper is a variation of BB84 that establishes state-independence, and makes use of a violation of a Bell-type inequality, as well as two-way classical communication.
+It has a number of features, taking into account the strides outlined above.
+The features include: